 Meetings in community schemes are the forum where resolutions are taken affecting all aspects of the scheme, and its members.
 If all the formalities of a meeting are not followed correctly, the decisions taken at that meeting could be challenged and even found invalid.
-The UCT Sectional Titles Meetings online short course and the UCT Sectional Title Meetings workshop deals extensively with all facets of the law applicable to sectional title meetings.
+The UCT Sectional Titles Meetings short course deals extensively with all facets of the law applicable to sectional title meetings.

 This article takes a look at the quorum requirements and voting procedures at annual general meetings (“AGMs”) and special general meetings (“SGMs”), as provided for by the Sectional Titles Schemes Management Act 8 of 2011 (“the STSMA”) and Prescribed Management Rules (“PMRs”).

 Before any items of business at an AGM or SGM can be dealt with by the members of the body corporate or their representatives, a quorum of members must be present, either personally, or represented by proxy.
 A member may be represented by a proxy, in terms of section 6(5) of the STSMA, provided that a person may not hold proxies for more than 2 members.

 PMR 19 provides that the quorum for an AGM or SGM, where a special resolution will be tabled, is determined in accordance with the number of primary sections within the scheme.

 In a scheme with less than 4 primary sections or members, the prescribed quorum requirement is attendance in person or by proxy, of members who are entitled to vote, and hold two thirds of the total value of the votes of all members in the scheme.
 Whereas, in a scheme of more than 4 primary sections or members, the prescribed quorum requirement is attendance in person or by proxy, of members who are entitled to vote, and hold one third of the total value of the votes of all members in the scheme.